vegas-viz/Vegas/README.md

 #### Zeppelin

-And lastly if you're using Apache Zeppelin [Zeppelin](https://zeppelin.incubator.apache.org/) then use the following to initialize the notebook.
+And lastly if you're using [Apache Zeppelin](https://zeppelin.incubator.apache.org/) then use the following to initialize the notebook.

 ```
 %dep